abhi692/Feedback-UI/README.md

-Go to this website for live server- https://spectacular-begonia-20e9f4.netlify.app
+Go to this website for live server- feedbackuibyabhi.netlify.app